Recyclers wishing to work with manufacturers as part of their collection and recycling network must register with Indiana E-Cycle.

 Recyclers operate on a calendar year (January 1 - December 31) program year.
-We are currently in the fourth program year.

 Compliance with E-Waste Management Law